SPORTU: A Comprehensive Sports Understanding Benchmark for Multimodal Large Language Models: Sports Understanding Benchmark

 SPORTU-text is designed as the first pure-text-based sports QA dataset that provides detailed explanations for each question option, aiming to evaluate models' understanding of rules, factual knowledge, scenario-based reasoning, and strategies.
 The dataset consists of 900 QA pairs, with each question having one or more correct answers and accompanied by human-annotated explanations to ensure a high-quality assessment of reasoning processes.
 SPORTU-text can also serve as a benchmark for model explainability, allowing researchers to compare models' generated reasoning with human-provided explanations.

-\textbf{Dataset Construction} Among all sports-specific QA benchmarks, only SportQA \citep{xia2024sportqa} Level-3 questions assess models' deep understanding of sports knowledge.
-We randomly selected 900 questions from five different sports: American football, basketball, soccer, volleyball, and tennis.
+\textbf{Dataset Construction} Among all sports-specific QA benchmarks, only SportQA \citep{xia2024sportqa} Level-3 questions assess models' deep understanding of sports knowledge by covering rule-, strategy-, and scenario-based questions.
+However, these questions are mixed together without clear labels for each type.
+To build SPORTU-text, we randomly selected 900 questions from five different sports: American football, soccer, volleyball, basketball, and tennis, and our expert annotators manually categorized the selected questions.
+Rule-related questions focus on explicit sports rules, strategy-related questions involve tactical or strategic decisions, and scenario-related questions provide a specific context or player interaction (e.g., ``Player A performs action X, and Player B reacts'').
+While some questions could fit multiple categories, annotators assigned each question to the category that most accurately reflected its primary focus.
 Each question was carefully annotated, with detailed explanations provided for each option—whether correct or incorrect.
 Annotators explained why an option was correct or not, offering clear insights into the reasoning required for each answer.
-Examples can be found in the appendix~\ref{sec:sample_q2} or in the actual SPORTU-text dataset.
+This additional annotation step ensures a more structured dataset and enables the evaluation of models' reasoning capabilities across distinct aspects of sports knowledge.
+Examples can be found in the appendix~\ref{sportTexp}.